trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Integrations**
 <br>
-The primary value of Roadmap is collecting data from a variety of tools (github, trello, jira, ...) into a single view.
-A customer is often a single administrator or team leader and doesn't have to ask their team to adopt a brand new tool.
+The primary value of Roadmap is collecting data from a variety of tools (Github, Trello, Jira, Basecamp, …) into a single view.
+A Roadmap customer is often a single administrator or team leader and can use Roadmap to view data from the myriad of tools their team uses  day-to-day without asking their team to adopt a new tool.
 {: .measure-wide .mt0 }

 **Reports**
 <br>
 A Report is a structured comparison of hours, workdays, or dollars across projects, people, tasks, or roles.
-This allows a user to analyze past data, measure progress, and forecast the future, enabling faster, better decisions.
+This allows a user to analyze past data, measure progress, and forecast the future, which enables faster, better decisions.
 {: .measure-wide .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter5.png"